mehmandarov/mehmandarov.github.io/about.md

 ## Rustam Mehmandarov

 _**Leader of [JavaZone][1] and of the Norwegian Java User Group – [javaBin][6].
 A competency network coordinator for information management at work.
-One of the organizers of [Arctic IoT Challenge][4].
+One of the founders and organizers of [Arctic IoT Challenge][4].
 Course instructor.
 Speaker.**_

 ---

 ## About me

-I hold a master's degree in Computer Science from the University of Oslo, and I have been working as a developer, lead programmer and architect for over 10 years.
+I hold a master's degree in Computer Science from the University of Oslo, and I have been working as a developer, lead programmer, and architect for over ten years.

 In addition to being passionate about agile development, web development, architecture and geographical information systems, I am also a guru of both Linux and Windows worlds.